-Yet, like most forms of anxiety, fighting it, burying it, or letting it take over it is not the answer.
-The more you avoid facing it, the more you get trapped in it and the more it interferes with your life and your career.
+Yet, like most forms of anxiety, fighting it, burying it, or letting it take over is not the answer.
+The more you avoid facing it, the more you get trapped in it, and the more it interferes with your life and your career.

 At the heart of it, performance anxiety strikes where you are most vulnerable and insecure about your gifts and contributions.
 It can prey on your self-esteem and self-confidence.
-Fortunately, EMDR can help you heal and inspire you to fearlessly do what you love.
+Fortunately, EMDR therapy for performance anxiety can help you heal and inspire you to fearlessly do what you love.

 Is performance anxiety “serious enough” for EMDR?

 Definitely.
-If your career and life is controlled by your “stage fright,” yes.
+If your career and life are controlled by your “stage fright,” yes.
 If your anxiety doesn’t allow you to show your real talents and skills, keeping you small as an artist, yes.
-If you’re amazingly good when you perform in your comfort zone, but not on stage, yes.
-If you avoid performing no matter how much you love it, yes anxiety is impacting you enough to consider EMDR.
+If you’re amazingly good when you perform in your comfort zone but not on stage, yes.
+If you avoid performing no matter how much you love it, yes, anxiety is impacting you enough to consider EMDR for confidence.

 You don’t have to suffer great trauma or injury to find yourself stuck in an unproductive mindset that you can’t shake on your own.

-With the guidance of a trained therapist, you can look forward to performing and to connecting to your audiences again.
+With the guidance of a trained performance anxiety therapist, you can look forward to performing and to connecting with your audiences again.
 For many, EMDR therapy leads to significant gains in internal comfort and ease on stage or in front of others.

-It helps you perform from a place of connection to your talents, skills, and the passion for your craft.
+Performance anxiety therapy helps you perform from a place of connection to your talents, skills, and passion for your craft.

 How EMDR Heals by Removing Mental Obstacles and Restoring Confidence

-EMDR therapy can help you reprocessing unhealthy believes, feelings, or memories
+EMDR therapy can help you reprocess unhealthy beliefs, feelings, or memories

-If a trauma or a particularly upsetting past performance holds you back or it triggers your anxiety, an EMDR therapist can help you reprocess those memories.
+If a trauma or a particularly upsetting past performance holds you back or it triggers your anxiety, an EMDR and performance anxiety therapist can help you reprocess those memories.

-In particular an EMDR therapist specialized in working with creatives and performers can understand the different layers of your performance anxieties and support your shift to performing with more emotional freedom.
+In particular, an EMDR therapist specializing in working with creatives and performers can understand the different layers of your performance anxieties and support your shift to performing with more emotional freedom.

-EMDR creates a safe environment for healing old painful memories, so you can reconnect to your authentic performing core.
+EMDR therapy for performance anxiety creates a safe environment for healing old painful memories, so you can reconnect to your authentic performing core.